AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 Please verify:
 - [ ] your manuscript includes data citations (we provide summary [guidance here](https://www.aeaweb.org/journals/policies/sample-references), and some [additional guidance here](addtl-data-citation-guidance.md))
-- [ ] you have prepared a README that provides all the relevant information, as per our [template README](template-README.md).
+- [ ] you have prepared a README that provides all the relevant information, as per the [README template](https://social-science-data-editors.github.io/guidance/template-README.html) recommended by multiple data editors in economics.
 - [ ] your data and code deposit contains all code, including code to read in raw data, even when the data cannot be provided.

 ### General guidelines